 3. Who’s implicated?

-So far, a dozen men -- a mix of former government officials and business leaders -- have been detained.
-A handful of others have confessed to paying bribes and struck plea bargains with prosecutors.
+So far, more than two dozen men — a mix of former government officials and business leaders — have been detained.
+Some have confessed to paying bribes and struck plea bargains with prosecutors.
 A growing list of current and former business executives, including one from engineering giant Techint, have been arrested.
 The broader scope of the investigation is unknown because the case is under seal and charges haven’t been formally announced.

-Kirchner will appear for questioning on Aug.
-13 before Claudio Bonadio, the judge overseeing the case.
-Bonadio has already asked that Argentina’s Senate remove Kirchner’s immunity and allow investigators to raid her properties in Buenos Aires to search for potential evidence.
-It’s unclear if or when those requests will be approved by the Senate, a necessary step.
-Plea agreements Bonadio has already obtained with other suspects may broaden the case’s scope.
+The judge overseeing the case, Claudio Bonadio, has asked the Senate to vote to remove Kirchner’s immunity from prosecution.
+It’s unclear when or if lawmakers will take up that request.
+Bonadio made the same request last year on different charges against Kirchner, and it was never voted on.
+Plea agreements Bonadio has obtained with other suspects may broaden the case’s scope.
 It’s also unclear when Bonadio will lift the seal on the case, revealing the charges he’s filed.

 The big question is whether the investigation leads to jail time for Kirchner, who was president from 2008 to 2015; it’s widely assumed she will seek another presidential term in the 2019 election.
 Kirchner is a bitter foe of current President Mauricio Macri, who saw his approval ratings tumble this year amid the economic downturn.
 Analysts say the investigation is good news for Macri as Kirchner’s election odds will likely decline.
-Fernandez’s positive image has fallen 10 percentage points to 31 percent since the probe began, while Macri’s rose to 33 percent,. according to research firm Elypsis.
+Kirchner’s positive image has fallen 10 percentage points to 31 percent since the probe began, while Macri’s rose to 33 percent from 27 percent, according to research firm Elypsis.